No class action for unhappy Uber drivers: U.S. appeals court

 In Tuesday’s decision, Circuit Judge Richard Clifton said arbitration was necessary in light of the Epic ruling, as well a 9th Circuit ruling from 2016 in another case against Uber.

-Shannon Liss-Riordan, a lawyer for the drivers, said in a statement the overturning of the class action was expected.
+Shannon Liss-Riordan, a lawyer for the drivers, said the overturning of the class action was expected.

-She said her clients may ask an 11-judge appeals court panel to revisit their case, but that thousands of drivers were pursuing individual arbitrations in the meantime.
+She may ask an 11-judge appeals court panel to revisit the case, but said thousands of drivers are pursuing individual arbitrations in the meantime.

 “If Uber wants to resolve these disputes one by one, we are ready to do that — one by one,” she said.

+Uber has faced dozens of lawsuits claiming that its drivers are employees entitled to minimum wage, overtime and other benefits not afforded to contractors.

-Uber’s ability to attract and retain drivers is critical to its growth, as Chief Executive Dara Khosrowshahi prepares to take the company public next year.
+Chief Executive Dara Khosrowshahi is preparing to take Uber public next year, and the company’s ability to retain drivers is critical to its growth prospects.

-Khosrowshahi has, during his year at the helm, tried to improve Uber’s image, including by addressing federal criminal and civil probes into its business practices and stamping out its reputation as tolerant of chauvinism.
+In his year at the helm, Khosrowshahi has tried to improve Uber’s image, including by addressing federal criminal and civil probes into its business practices and stamping out its reputation as tolerant of chauvinism.

 The cases in the 9th U.S. Circuit Court of Appeals include O’Connor et al v Uber Technologies Inc, No. 14-16078; Yucesoy v Uber Technologies Inc, No. 15-17422; and Del Rio et al v Uber Technologies Inc et al, No. 15-17475.

-Reporting by Jonathan Stempel in New York; Editing by Steve Orlofsky and Bernadette Baum
+Reporting by Jonathan Stempel in New York; editing by Steve Orlofsky, Bernadette Baum and Jonathan Oatis